liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 ## Switching Between Classes

-If you have multiple classes in CodeHelp, you can switch between them from your user profile page.
+If you have multiple classes in CodeHelp, you can switch between them using a drop-down menu under the profile link in the navigation bar or from your user profile page.
 When you have selected a class in which you are an instructor, the navigation bar will contain links to its class configuration and instructor view pages.